Year-round (perennial) allergies result from exposure to airborne substances (such as house dust) that are present throughout the year.

 Perennial allergies may occur at any time of year—unrelated to the season—or may last year-round.
 Perennial allergies are often a reaction to house dust.
 House dust may contain mold and fungal spores, fibers of fabric, animal dander, dust mites, and bits of insects.
 Substances in and on cockroaches are often the cause of allergic symptoms.
 These substances are present in houses year-round but may cause more severe symptoms during the cold months when more time is spent indoors.

 Usually, perennial allergies cause nasal symptoms (allergic rhinitis) but not eye symptoms (allergic conjunctivitis).
 However, allergic conjunctivitis can result when certain substances are purposely or inadvertently placed in the eyes.
 These substances include drugs used to treat eye disorders, cosmetics such as eyeliner and face powder, and hair dye.
 The cleaning solutions for contact lenses can cause an allergic reaction.
-Perennial rhinitis is often caused by something other than an allergy, such as aspirin or another nonsteroidal anti-inflammatory drug (NSAID).
+Perennial rhinitis is often caused by something other than an allergy, such as aspirin or another nonsteroidal anti-inflammatory drug (NSAID) or another form of rhinitis (see Rhinitis).

 The most obvious symptom is a chronically stuffy nose.
 The nose runs, producing a clear watery discharge.
 The nose, roof of the mouth, and back of the throat may itch.
 Itching may start gradually or abruptly.
 Sneezing is common.